hphelion/documentation/CarrierGrade/Installation/carrier-grade-install-pb-hlm-vm.md

 		"count": 1, //number of computes in the resource pool.

-6. For bare-metal environment or virtual env with fancy networking - you will have to edit the logical network and environment config json files to represent your desired configuration.
+6. For baremetal environment or virtual env with fancy networking - you will have to edit the logical network and environment config json files to represent your desired configuration.

 7. Modify the `environment.json` file to configure the VLANs and network addresses that need to be configured for respective cloud nodes.